What is Life Insurance?

 What is Total and Permanent Disability (TPD) Insurance?

-Total and Permanent Disability or TPD insurance provides a cash lump sum if you suffer a permanent disability arising from illness or injury and this prevents you from ever working again.
+Total and Permanent Disability, or TPD, insurance provides a cash lump sum if you suffer a permanent disability arising from and illness or injury and this prevents you from ever working again.
 Usually you will need to have not worked for a period of three or six months before you can make a claim.

 TPD cover is usually purchased as an optional extra on a Life insurance policy.
 The Life and TPD insurance covers are “linked” which means that you are paid a cash lump sum only on the first of death or TPD to occur.
 For this reason the amount of TPD cover is normally limited to the amount of life cover purchased, however standalone TPD insurance cover can be purchased separately if life cover is not required.